-Allows an application to specify a special pointer cursor pattern.
+Enables an application to specify a special pointer cursor pattern.

-FORMAT UISDC\$SET_POINTER_PATTERN wd_id [,pattern_array, pattern_count, activex, activey] [x 1 , y 1 , x 2 , y 2] [flags] RETURNS UISDC\$SET_POINTER_PATTERN signals all error are returned. s; no condition values ARGUMENTS wd_id See Section 18.3.2 for more information about the wd_id argument. pattern_arrayVMS Usage:vector_word_unsignedtype:word (unsigned)access:read onlymechanism:by reference The 16- x 16-bit cursor pattern.
-The pattern_array of one or more arrays of 16 words that represent cursor. argument is the address a bitmap image of the Color and intensity applications can define two p executable on monochrome systems. atterns that are also If two arrays are specified in an application that r system, the first array is used. uns on a single-plane NOTE: The bitmap image of the new pointer pattern is m to the display screen. apped in reverse order pattern_countVMS Usage:longword_signedtype:longword (signed)access:read onlymechanism:by reference Number of 16- x 16-bit cursor pattern.
-The pattern address of a longword that contains the number of defined in the pattern_array argument.
+FORMAT UISDC\$SET_POINTER_PATTERN wd_id [,pattern_array, pattern_count, activex, activey] [x 1 , y 1 , x 2 , y 2] [flags] RETURNS UISDC\$SET_POINTER_PATTERN signals all error are returned. s; no condition values ARGUMENTS wd_ld See Section 18.3.2 for more information about the wd_id argument. pattern_arrayVMS Usage:vector_word_unsignedtype:word (unsigned)access:read onlymechanism:by reference The 16- x 16-bit cursor pattern.
+The pattern_array of one or more arrays of 16 words that represent a cursor.
+Color and intensity applications can define two particular executable on monochrome systems. atterns that are also If two arrays are specified in an application that results system, the first array is used. ins on a single-plane NOTE: The bitmap image of the new pointer pattern is mapped in reverse order to the display screen. pattern_countVMS Usage:longword_signedtype:longword (signed)access:read onlymechanism:by reference Number of 16- x 16-bit cursor pattern.
+The pattern address of a longword that contains the number o defined in the pattern_array argument.